 Take on an empty stomach

-Because probiotics can produce gas when combined with certain foods, take your supplement at least 30 minutes before you eat.
+Because probiotics can produce gas when combined with certain foods, you can try to take your probiotic at least 30 minutes before you eat.
 If that doesn't work, you can also try taking it at bedtime after you're done eating for the day.

-If negative symptoms persist or you still have questions, be sure to contact a medical professional to ensure you get proper medical advice and treatment.
+If negative symptoms persist or you still have questions, be sure to contact a healthcare professional to ensure you get proper medical advice and treatment.

 Where are Probiotics Found?